sunshuo91/SomeJava/README.md

 # SomeJava

 Some random java.
-No idea where they came from D:
+No idea where some of them came from D:
 Some useful Some rubbish